-Owing to their central role in coding theory and computer science, the question of designing faster (ideally nearly linear time) decoding algorithms for Reed-Solomon codes has also received considerable attention.
-In the unique decoding regime, a nearly linear time decoder for Reed-Solomon codes was designed essentially by showing that the classical Berlekamp-Massey algorithm \cite{Berlekamp1967, Massey1969} for decoding these codes has a nearly linear time implementation (see \cite{ReedSTW1978} and references therein).
-In the list decoding regime, a similar result was shown in a work of Alekhnovich \cite{Alekhnovich2005} that gave an algorithm for decoding Reed-Solomon codes from $1 - \sqrt{d/n} - \epsilon$ fraction errors in nearly linear time, for every constant $\epsilon > 0$.
-Alekhnovich's overall approach and techniques that were based on the study of appropriate lattices over the univariate polynomial ring are crucial to our work as well.
+Owing to their central role in coding theory and computer science, the question of designing faster (ideally nearly-linear-time) decoding algorithms for Reed-Solomon codes has also received considerable attention.
+In the unique decoding regime, a nearly-linear-time decoder for Reed-Solomon codes was designed essentially by showing that the classical Berlekamp-Massey algorithm \cite{Berlekamp1967, Massey1969} for decoding these codes has a nearly-linear-time implementation (see \cite{ReedSTW1978} and references therein).
+In the list-decoding regime, a similar result was shown in a work of Alekhnovich \cite{Alekhnovich2005} that gave an algorithm for decoding Reed-Solomon codes from $1 - \sqrt{d/n} - \epsilon$ fraction errors in nearly-linear time, for every constant $\epsilon > 0$.
+Alekhnovich's overall approach and techniques that were based on the study of appropriate lattices \footnote{See \autoref{defn:lattices} for a formal definition of a lattice over a univariate polynomial ring.} over the univariate polynomial ring are crucial to our work as well.
 We discuss this in greater detail in our proof overview (\autoref{sec:proof overview}).